Schleifner/Tiny-Wasm-Compiler-Learn/Chapter5/Readme.md

 )
 ```

-2. In this chapter [address backpatching](https://www.geeksforgeeks.org/backpatching-in-compiler-design/) can be used
+2. In this chapter [address backpatching](https://www.geeksforgeeks.org/backpatching-in-compiler-design/) can be used.

 ## Learn target

-1. Understand if/else instruction of Wasm
+1. Understand if/else instruction of Wasm.
-2. Understand conditional jump instruction in arm64
+2. Understand conditional jump instruction in arm64.